ChadBowler/weather-dashboard/README.md

 ## Features

 * Your seven most recent searches will be saved, and displayed on the screen below the search bar.
+* The background will change based on the current weather conditions.

 ## Credits